 Abdullah Dougan

-Shaikh Abdul al Khyum of Kandahar, Afghanistan
+was Shaikh Abdul al Khyum of Kandahar, Afghanistan.
+He wrote several books

 Abdullah's teachings.
-Tracing his roots back through the Greek Gnostics of Alexandria to Hermes Trismegistos (Thrice Great Hermes, Master of the Egyption Mysteries) and beyond to Zoroaster, Abdullah called his group the "Gnostic Society"
+Tracing his roots back through the Greek Gnostics of Alexandria to Hermes Trismegistos (Thrice Great Hermes, Master of the Egyption Mysteries) and beyond to Zoroaster, Abdullah called his group the "Gnostic Society".

 ...more